A hypothesis-driven process that reduces risks, cuts through inertia, and allows customer-centric product development.

 What are the outcomes of a Design Sprint?

-- Decisions on the most critical problems to solve
+- Alignment on and validation of the most critical problems to solve

-- Feedback on the prototype from a group of users
+- Feedback on the solution prototype from a group of users.
+This feedback gives you clarity on the next steps

 What does a Sprint Week look like?